prodevmentor/blog/_posts/2018-04-02-NodeJS_on_Azure.md

 ---
 layout: post
 title: "Deploying a Node.JS application to Azure"
-date: 2018-03-30
+date: 2018-04-02
 categories: nodejs expressjs azure windows paas
 ---

 My new job has taken me to new interesting adventures.
-This job has introduced me to the fun and pain of trying to get Node.JS and other open source tools to work with the latest versions of Windows.
-This has been a challenge that has been quite interesting.
+This job has introduced me to the fun of trying to get Node.JS and other open source tools to work with the latest versions of Windows.
+This has been a challenge that has been interesting.

 # The pain of Node Gyp

 There's a module, "node-gyp", it's a node module for using Python to conduct various tasks that are easier to do in python.
-You probably don't directly use it, rather a dependency you use does.
+You probably don't directly use it, rather a dependency of a dependency of a dependency you must have for your application critically relies on it.
 Well, my friend you just got long day ahead of you while trying to deploy this to an Azure PaaS.

 There are few options: